alisw/alibuild/docs/troubleshooting.markdown

 and trying again.

-### aliBuild does not work on OSX with Python shipped with ANACONDA
+### bits does not work on OSX with Python shipped with ANACONDA

-If you are using ANACONDA (`which python` to verify), the old version of aliBuild had troubles with it.
+If you are using ANACONDA (`which python` to verify), the old version of bits had troubles with it.
 Upgrading to the latest version via:

-    pip install --upgrade alibuild
+    pip install --upgrade bits

 or by doing `git pull` should fix the issue.

-### aliBuild does not pick up tool X from the sytem
+### bits does not pick up tool X from the sytem

-By default aliBuild prefers using tools from the system whenever possible.
+By default bits prefers using tools from the system whenever possible.
 Examples of those tools are CMake, the GCC compiler or the autotools suite.
-If this does not happen even if you have it installed it means that aliBuild does not consider you system tool good enough to be compatible with the one provided by the recipe.
+If this does not happen even if you have it installed it means that bits does not consider you system tool good enough to be compatible with the one provided by the recipe.
 You can verify what happens during the system tool detection by running:

     aliDoctor <package name>

-### AliBuild fails with `cannot open file "AvailabilityMacros.h`
+### bits fails with `cannot open file "AvailabilityMacros.h`

 If your build fails with: